z-wix/sudoku/README.md

 I tried to run the script on difficulty level 4 it doesn't work.
 So there must be some sort of condition that it will get to a certain point of unsolvability with my current logic.

+**Next Steps:**

+- Start Adding in additional logic to solving the sudoku in new ways that will handle multiple missing values and also borrowing information from other rows and columns.
+- Look into creating a live animated chart that fills in the data

+## Seventh Step:
+### **Advanced Patterns**

+While walking around Barnes & Noble the other day I found a new sudoku book, but what caught my eye in this book was the explainations on advanced patterns used to solved sudokus.
+So I realized that I was just using the most basic patterns in my logic and this might be the missing piece to my program.

+It was also interesting that these advanced patterns are what I naturally look for when solving sudoku, but didn't realize it and so didn't consider it before.
+I partial mentioned it above when I was discussing using information from other sources (columns, rows, quadrants, etc) around to imply the solution.
+So now with these more defined patterns I could hopefully build something to help solve more advanced sudokus.

+**Basic Patterns**

+**Intermediate Patterns**

+**Advanced Patterns**